“It takes a thousand voices to tell a single story”

 The Importance of Equanimity

 When I returned to the plant a few years later, meditation had given me a stronger foundation in equanimity.
-Equanimity, for me, is the skeleton key.
-I follow Shinzen Young’s definition of equanimity: not pushing or pulling on inner and outer experience.
+Equanimity is the skeleton key.
+I follow Shinzen Young’s definition of equanimity here: not pushing or pulling on inner and outer experience.
 Allowing everything to be what it is – getting out of your own way – so the world can bloom more fully.

 Yeah, But Are the Spirits “Real”?